ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_general.rst

 1. Create your new module file: ``$ touch <PATH_TO_COLLECTION>/ansible_collections/my_namespace/my_collection/plugins/modules/my_test.py``.
 Or just create it with your editor of choice.
 2. Paste the content below into your new module file.
 It includes the :ref:`required Ansible format and documentation <developing_modules_documenting>`, a simple :ref:`argument spec for declaring the module options <argument_spec>`, and some example code.
 3. Modify and extend the code to do what you want your new module to do.
-See the :ref:`programming tips <developing_modules_best_practices>` and :ref:`Python 3 compatibility <developing_python_3>` pages for pointers on writing clean and concise module code.
+See :ref:`programming tips <developing_modules_best_practices>` for pointers on writing clean and concise module code.

 .. literalinclude:: ../../../../examples/scripts/my_test.py
    :language: python